 The Company devotes substantially all of its efforts to product research and development, initial market development and raising capital.
 The Company has not generated any product revenue related to its primary business purpose to date and is subject to a number of risks similar to those of other development stage companies, including dependence on key individuals, competition from other companies, the need for development of commercially viable products and the need to obtain adequate additional financing to fund the development of its product candidates.
-The Company is also subject to a number of additional risks similar to other companies in the biotechnology industry, including regulatory approval of products, uncertainty of market acceptance of products, competition from substitute products and larger companies, compliance with government regulations, protection of proprietary technology, dependence on third parties and product liability.
+The Company is also subject to a number of risks similar to other companies in the biotechnology industry, including regulatory approval of products, uncertainty of market acceptance of products, competition from therapeutic alternatives and larger companies, compliance with government regulations, protection of proprietary technology, dependence on third parties and product liability.

-As of December 31, 2016, the Company had cash, cash equivalents and available-for-sale investments of \$41.3 million.
-The Company believes that its existing cash, cash equivalents and available-for-sale investments will be sufficient to fund operations and capital expenditures into the third quarter of 2018 based on budgeted rates.
-The Company had an accumulated deficit of \$159.8 million as of December 31, 2016 and has not yet earned revenues other than the \$2.9 million recognized in the third quarter of 2014 related to the expiration of rights and obligations in connection with the 2009 agreement.
+As of December 31, 2017, the Company had cash, cash equivalents and available-for-sale investments of \$42.1 million.
+The Company believes that its existing cash, cash equivalents and available-for-sale investments will be sufficient to fund operations and capital expenditures into the fourth quarter of 2019.
+The Company had an accumulated deficit of \$189.7 million as of December 31, 2017.